pbearne/performance/plugins/embed-optimizer/readme.txt

 **Enhancements**

-* Leverage URL metrics to reserve space for embeds to reduce CLS. ([1373](https://github.com/WordPress/performance/pull/1373))
+* Leverage URL Metrics to reserve space for embeds to reduce CLS. ([1373](https://github.com/WordPress/performance/pull/1373))
 * Avoid lazy-loading images and embeds unless there are URL Metrics for both mobile and desktop. ([1604](https://github.com/WordPress/performance/pull/1604))

 = 0.2.0 =